Configuring, starting, and stopping binary log (binlog) replication

 of a MySQL instance running external to Amazon RDS.

-Before you run mysql.rds_set_external_source_with_auto_position
+Before you run mysql.rds_set_external_source_with_auto_position, you

 must configure the instance of MySQL running external to Amazon RDS to be a source